MILE HIGH UNITED WAY EARLY CHILDHOOD EDUCATION CENTER

 A FAMILY-SIZED CHALLENGE

 While there is rapid growth and much prosperity in Denver, many families are finding it increasingly difficult to flourish.
-Affordable housing and high-quality childcare are out of reach for more and more families.
+Affordable housing and high-quality early childhood education are out of reach for more and more families.
 When families have access to these two essential resources, they have a chance to break the vicious cycle of poverty and thrive.

 The East Colfax Neighborhood defined by the borders of Quebec (west) and Yosemite (east) and 11th (south) and Montview (north) of Denver is a quality childcare and ECE “desert” as defined by the 2019 Mayor’s Status of Denver’s Children Report.
 This means there are few if any quality childcare options and more than three times the number of children under 5 as available childcare spaces.